m-sowa/My-Portfolio-Website/README.md

 # My Portfolio Website

-Since a standard resume format is not meant to include a lot of detailed information, I decided to create my portfolio website that would allow me to present my "becoming-a-software-tester" project more fully.
+:sunglasses: Since a standard resume format is not meant to include a lot of detailed information, I decided to create my portfolio website that would allow me to present my "becoming-a-software-tester" project more fully.

 ## My aim
 :bulb: I created my Portfolio Website for two main reasons: